sixxxxxxxxxxx/MessageEncoder/README.md

 # MessageEncoder
-A nuget that encodes and decodes strings
+A nuget package used for encoding and decoding strings